benpiper/typepaste/README.md

 ## How to Use

 1. Have some text-based contents on the clipboard.
-2. Execute the script.
+2. Execute the [typepaste.sh](typepaste.sh) script.
 The mourse cursor will change into an 'X' shape.
 3. Click the spot where you want the clipboard text to be "typed."